BullThistle/fambase/README.md

-Server and client for FamBase
-Server uses Node, Express and Mongoose
+Server and client for FamBase.
+Server uses Node, Express and Mongoose.
+Client uses React.
-Client uses React

 ### How to Use